Geography

 Key Stage 3

-In the lower school, Girls study a wide and varied curriculum, touching on the principles of both Human and Physical Geography.
+In the lower school, girls study a wide and varied curriculum, touching on the principles of both Human and Physical Geography.
 Girls experience off site fieldwork in all years of the lower school, and are encouraged to take a dynamic and proactive approach to their learning.
-Girls study topics such as Hydrology, Global Fashion, Tourism, and sustainability.
+Girls study a wide variety of topics including Hydrology, Plate Tectonics, Global Fashion, Tourism and Sustainable Development.

 GCSE

 Geography is a very popular and successful subject at GCSE.
-The new GCSE course (AQA @A’) offers the opportunity for girls to investigate the relationships between people and their environments in a variety of contexts.
-It engages girls through discussion and debate and aims to raise their awareness and interest in major geographical issues at a range of scales.
-Fieldwork is at the core of learning at GCSE, and girls have the opportunity to conduct residential fieldwork in Krakow, Poland and Reykjavik, Iceland.
+The new GCSE course (OCR B – Geography for Enquiring Minds) offers the opportunity for girls to investigate the relationships between people and their environments in a variety of contexts.
+It engages girls through discussion and debate and aims to raise their awareness and interest in a broad range of major geographical issues.
+Topics to be studied will include the UK in the 21st Century, Sustaining Ecosystems, Global Hazards and Resource Reliance.
+Fieldwork is at the core of learning at GCSE, and we hope to offer the girls the opportunity to conduct detailed residential fieldwork in Dartmoor in 2024.

-Geography is one of the most popular options at A Level with 100% of grades attained being A-B for the last three years.
+Geography is one of the most popular options at A Level at St Mary’s.
 It challenges the more able while also making an excellent link between the Sciences and the Arts.
-The A Level course (AQA GCE Geography) starts with a residential fieldtrip in September, which immediately helps Girls to engage with the subject, staff, and their fellow Geographers.
-The course offers units that allow a balance between key physical and humantopics that provide students with the knowledge, understanding and skills for further study at higher education or for employment.
-It engages candidates with engaging contemporary Geographical themes and will resonate with either their direct or media experience.
+The department offers the excellent OCR A Level course which has units that allow a balance between key physical and human topics, that provide students with the knowledge, understanding and skills for further study at higher education or for employment.
+It engages candidates with fascinating contemporary Geographical themes including Disease Dilemmas, Geomorphological Systems and the Hazardous Earth, whilst also equipping students with advanced transferable skills.
+Students develop mastery of statistical, graphical and ICT skills as assessed elements of the course.
+Fieldwork skills are also assessed though an in-depth fieldwork investigation and this investigation is expected to be along the Dorset Coast in 2023.

 Mr Dan Curran (Head of Geography)